-Before placing a purchase order, each party authorized to place a purchase order should consider whether the material requested may be available elsewhere in the School or in the management company network.
+Before placing a purchase order, each party authorized to place a purchase order should consider whether the material requested may be available elsewhere in the School or in the management company network, if any.
 In the interests of economy, fairness and efficiency, the Board requires that:

-- A. All purchase orders shall be numbered consecutively. - B. An informal but documented assessment of the responsibility, reliability, comparative cost and reputation of available qualified suppliers shall have been conducted before the purchase order is submitted. - C. Certain purchases may be below an amount of money allowed to be spent without a properly signed purchase order, as authorized by the management company and the Principal. - D. Insofar as conditions permit, all legitimate business suppliers shall be treated courteously.

-E. Credit card agreements may be approved by the Principal and the management company, at their sole but joint discretion, and, if so approved, all credit cards shall be kept in the custody of the Principal in a locked area.
-All credit card purchases require the prior written approval of the Principal and the Clifector.
-Any staff member or Board member entrusted with a credit card shall be personally liable for the proper use and safekeeping of the credit card.

-- F. Cooperative purchasing among schools managed by the same company is encouraged, if it results in an economic advantage.
+- A. All purchase orders shall be numbered consecutively. - B. An informal but documented assessment of the responsibility, reliability, comparative cost and reputation of available qualified suppliers shall have been conducted before the purchase order is submitted. - C. Certain purchases may be below an amount of money allowed to be spent without a properly signed purchase order, as authorized by the management company, if any, and the Principal. - D. Insofar as conditions permit, all legitimate business suppliers shall be treated courteously. - E. Credit card agreements must be approved by the Board, and, if so approved, all credit cards shall be kept in the custody of the Supply 148.6.
+Any staff member or Board member entrusted with a credit card shall be personally liable for the proper use and safekeeping of the credit card. - F. Cooperative purchasing among schools managed by the same company is encouraged, if it results in an economic advantage.
 Other cooperative purchasing may be considered as well. - G. If it results in an advantage of any kind, the School may prefer local vendors. - H. All applicable ethical and conflicts rules shall be followed when purchasing or soliciting for purchasing.
 No director, officer, employee, staff or agent of the School shall 1) solicit or participate in the negotiations of a contract in which he or she has any direct or indirect pecuniary or beneficial interests or 2) accept any gift or favor from a vendor which might influence their recommendations in the eventual purchases of equipment, supplies or services.